tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 permalink: analyze-database.html
 folder: tidaltools
 ---
 Not sure how ready you are to move to the cloud?
-With Tidal Migrations, you have the option to analyze the databases associated with your applications.
+With Tidal, you have the option to analyze the databases associated with your applications.

 The analysis will calculate the difficulty of migrating your databases to each target platform, and give details on database features that may complicate the migration.